-Balisage 2013 Call for Late-breaking News
+Balisage 2016 Call for Late-breaking News

 Proposals for late-breaking slots must be received by June 17, 2016.
 Selection of late-breaking proposals will be made by the Balisage conference committee, instead of being made in the course of the regular peer-review process.

 In order to be considered for inclusion in the final program, your proposal message must supply the following information:

 - The name(s) and affiliations of all author(s)/speaker(s)

 - Disclosure of when and where, if some part of this material has already been presented or published

 - An indication as to whether the presenter is comfortable giving a conference presentation and answering questions in English about the material to be presented

 - Your assurance that all authors are willing and able to sign the Balisage Non-exclusive Publication Agreement (http://www.balisage.net/BalisagePublicationAgreement.pdf) with respect to the proposed presentation

 - Your assurance that the authors will provide a paper (or a short paper summarizing the main points of the paper; or at least your slides or a summary of your slides) for publication in the preliminary conference proceedings on or before July 15, 2016.